GitScanlan/imdb-top250/README.md

 movie from our database, we go through a simple loop to determine whether or not the movie is in our list.
 If not, we simply inform the user to enter a new movie title.

-What I was able to learn when developing this project is how to call for certain elements of a list without having to rely on a dictionary
+What I was able to learn when developing this project is how to call for certain elements of a list without having to rely on a dictionary.
 The overall goal isn't to call for a dictionary element to get our result (such as { movie : plot } ) but to use the different functions that are apart of the IMDbPY package.